Headache is a tension pain or discomfort in the head, scalp, or neck, usually associated with muscle tightness in these areas.

 - Tension headaches occur when neck and scalp muscles become tense, or contract.
 The muscle contractions can be a response to stress, depression, a head injury, or anxiety.

 - Any activity that causes the head to be held in one position for a long time without moving can cause a headache.
 Such activities include typing or other computer work, fine work with the hands, and using a microscope.
 Sleeping in a cold room or sleeping with the neck in an abnormal position may also trigger a tension headache.

-Other triggers of headaches include:
+Other triggers of headache include:

 - Alcohol use

 - Dental problems such as jaw clenching or teeth grinding